allient/create-fastapi-project/create_fastapi_project/templates/basic/README.md

 The commands in this documentation can be customized on the **Makefile**.
 It can be started with and without docker.

+This project uses poetry, if you don't have it installed, you can the follow the instruction in [Poetry Documentation](https://python-poetry.org/docs/#installation).

 - Run the server (Recommended using docker):